datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 same Datawire address.

-Now, when the orders microservice sends orders to the invoices address, the messages will be randomly sent between the two invoices order processors.
+Now, when the orders microservice sends orders to the invoices address, messages will be routed on one of two links.
+In order to see this load balancing in action, you'll need to start up a new instance of orders.py, because messages from the existing orders.py will route over the original link.

-Because Datawire is dynamically routing the order messages, messages will be routed only to live instances.
-This means you can elastically add or remove instances to the address pool without worrying how it will affect your load balancing.
+Datawire also supports message-level load balancing, which will be discussed later on in this tutorial.

 Messaging Topologies
 ====================